Tommy Howarth

 Tommy Howarth (born 15 April 1890 in Bury) was an English footballer who played as a forward for Bury, Bristol City, Leeds United and Bristol Rovers.
 He scored most of his goals for Bristol City and during two years at Leeds.
-He also had a spell of managing at non-league level.
+He also had a spell of managing at non-League level.

+Personal life

+Howarth's son Syd also became a footballer.